 5. Hiroshima Peace Park

 The world will never forget the events that unfolded during WWII and the Hiroshima Peace Park is one of many memorials in the district dedicated to remembering the devastation.
 Once the site of unimaginable tragedy, the Hiroshima Peace Park is now a serene landscape full of lush greenery and native plant life spanning an impressive 1.3 million square feet.
 Specifically designed to allow for both tranquil contemplation and historical reflection, the park features several monuments and shrines dedicated to the victims of the bombing including the Peace Memorial Museum, the Atomic Bomb Dome, the Flame of Peace, and the Memorial Tower.

 6. Osaka Castle

 Boasting the title as one of Japan's most dramatic historical monuments, Osaka Castle is downright beautiful to behold with its huge stone walls, moat surroundings, and perfectly detailed, nature-inspired designs.
-Guaranteed to draw your eye (and your camera's lens), this famous structure poses an interesting juxtaposition to the glass skyscrapers around it and offers travelers the chance to walk its impressive 260-acre gardens and wander its very own Osaka Castle Museum, which is located inside the castle's main tower.
+Guaranteed to draw your eye (and your camera's lens), this famous structure poses an interesting juxtaposition to the glass skyscrapers around it and offers travellers the chance to walk its impressive 260-acre gardens and wander its very own Osaka Castle Museum, which is located inside the castle's main tower.
 Come springtime, the castle's lush gardens burst into full bloom with flowering cherry blossom trees everywhere you look, making it one of the more special places to spend a couple of memorable hours with friends and family.